 Storing your stuff

-Some companies, like Best Interstate Moving and Storage, will offer you free storage time in one of their facilities.
+Some companies will or may offer you free storage time in one of their facilities.
 This can be helpful for those whose move-out date don’t quite match up with their move-in dates.

 With International Van Lines, you’ll need to pay extra for storage.
 They charge a monthly rate of $0.50 per cubic foot (which is comparatively cheap), and it is calculated from the day of your pickup.